The 20 Best Nonsyndromic Hearing Loss Doctors Near Me in Texas, US

 English

-Lav Kapadia is an Otolaryngologist in Frisco, Texas.
-Dr. Kapadia has been practicing medicine for over 32 years and is rated as a Distinguished provider by MediFind in the treatment of Nonsyndromic Hearing Loss.
+Dr. Kapadia is a board-certified otolaryngologist who attended medical school at the University of Missouri - Kansas City School of Medicine.
+He then completed his specialization from the University of Texas Southwestern Medical Center.
+Dr. Kapadia has been honored multiple times as a Texas Monthly's Super Doc and D Magazine's Best Doc.
+Dr. Kapadia is rated as a Distinguished provider by MediFind in the treatment of Nonsyndromic Hearing Loss.
 His top areas of expertise are Benign Paroxysmal Positional Vertigo, Nonsyndromic Hearing Loss, Deafness Hypogonadism Syndrome, Infant Hearing Loss, and Thyroidectomy.

 Distinguished in Nonsyndromic Hearing Loss